-According to MONRE's Circular 8/2013, a GE crop bearing a stacked event is also subject to the approval for Biosafety Certificate.
-The approval procedure for stacked events is regulated under the same procedure for single events.

-Similarly, MARD Circular 2/2014, regulates the procedures for the certification of food and feed approval for both single and stacked events.
-In both instances, MARD and MONRE will review each individual trait in a stack variety and approve, if each of the individual traits is approved in Vietnam.
+According to MONRE's Circular 8/2013, a GE crop bearing a molecular stacked event is subject to the approval for Biosafety Certificate.
+The approval procedure for GE crops bearing stacked events is regulated under the same procedure for single events.
+Similarly, MARD Circular 2/2014, regulates the certification of food and feed approval for both single and stacked events.